MrLixm/frmb/README.md

 and produces 2 `.reg` files as output: one for "installing" the context-menu, and one for "uninstalling it".

+Note the approach is not dynamic, every modification to the file structure need to be "baked" again as a reg file on each update.

 ![demo video of creating the context-menu](docs/img/demo.gif)

 > for precise replay, access [the video here](docs/img/demo.mp4)